roshdyjr/flappybird/README.md

-# flopy_bird
+# flappy_bird

-A new Flutter project.
+A simple and fun flappy bird game built using the flame plugin for flutter gaming application.

 ## Getting Started